whaynes/STCW23/jekyll/assessments/Engine/OICEW-3-1D.md

 ### Condition

-{{ "Aboard ship or in a workshop, given access to 3-phase electrical AC motor and controller, a Megger test meter, and other proper tools and safety equipment." | markdownify }}
+Aboard ship or in a workshop, given access to 3-phase electrical AC motor and controller, a Megger test meter, and other proper tools and safety equipment.

 ### Performance requirement